Technology

 If you don't have a fan in your bathroom or kitchen, you should consider installing one, as these two rooms are responsible for most moisture in the home.
 This could cost as little as £400 each.

 You might also want to think about getting a dehumidifier, which will help by taking moisture out of the air.
-Nearly four in 10 people we surveyed used a dehumidifier to try to solve their condensation problem.
 Read reviews of all our Best Buy dehumidifiers to find one that will really do the job it claims to.

 There are also bigger systems that aim to beat condensation by improving the ventilation, such as the Drimaster Heat - take a look at our review of it to find out if it works.